 In most cases your specialist will be able to tell if you have secondary breast cancer in the bone from your symptoms and scans.
 However, in some cases a biopsy can help confirm the diagnosis and decide what treatment may help.

-A biopsy involves taking a small piece of bone to be examined under the microscope.
+A biopsy involves taking a small piece of bone to be examined under a microscope.
 This may be done using local or general anaesthetic.

-A chest x-ray is often the first investigation that will be done to see if there is secondary breast cancer in the lungs.
+A chest x-ray is often the first investigation that will be done to see if there is secondary breast cancer in the lung.

-Sometimes a biopsy can be taken from the lung through the skin with a needle using a CT scan for guidance.
+Sometimes a biopsy can be taken from the lung through the skin, under local anaesthetic, with a needle using a CT scan for guidance.

 This test involves passing an ultrasound probe attached to a bronchoscope into the lungs.
-It allows the doctor to see the lungs and lymph nodes and take a sample of tissue if required.
-EBUS is a relatively new test so is not yet widely available.
+It allows the doctor to see the lungs and lymph nodes and take a biopsy if required.

 An ultrasound scan uses high-frequency sound waves to produce an image of the liver to show any abnormalities.